QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Protocol

 We conclude the presentation of \proto\ with its pseudo-code, given in Fig. \ref{fig:proto}.
-The intuition behind \proto\ is discussed in Section \ref{ssec:op_oa}.
-The power of our approach can be summarized as follows: The nodes collectively, as common knowledge, know which chain to adopt, which then becomes the honest chain.
+The essence of our protocol can be summarized as follows: The nodes collectively know which chain to adopt, which then becomes the honest chain.
 As soon as a fork is witnessed, adversarial or not, the nodes know whether or not to adopt it; the nodes are not confused, as they would be in protocols that do not differentiate between published blocks, such as \btc\ or Ouroboros.
 However, the adversary can still attempt to fork and develop chains and use them to violate finality.
-We prove that \proto\ is secure against such attempts.
-In the next section, we discuss security briefly.
+In the next section, we briefly discuss security and prove that \proto\ is secure against such attempts.